About steven

 • Roth Conversion – One way to increase income now, avoiding future income, is to convert part of an IRA to a Roth IRA, converting from taxable to non-taxable distributions in the future.
 Decide on the amount to convert by projecting the impact of the conversion on your marginal tax rate.
 Converting to a Roth also saves you from required minimum distributions in future years (but non-spouse beneficiaries still face the 10-year clean-out we discussed before as part of the SECURE Act).

-• Back-Door Roth – Along with converting, the “back-door Roth” is still available, at least for 2023, so you can put more retirement funds aside with no tax on future distributions.
-That is, for those who cannot contribute to a Roth due to income limits, they can contribute to a non-deductible IRA and then convert that IRA to a Roth IRA.
+• Back-Door Roth – Along with converting, the “back-door Roth” is still available, so you can put more retirement funds aside with no tax on future distributions.
+That is, for those who cannot contribute to a Roth due to income limits, they may be able to contribute to a non-deductible IRA and then convert that IRA to a Roth IRA.

-• More income and deductions – Other ways to shift income include billing more in 2023 or delaying to 2024 for your S Corp., LLC or partnership, exercising stock options, and selling ESPP shares.
-Businesses can buy vehicles and other capital assets for bonus depreciation write-offs in 2023.
+• Move income and deductions – Other ways to shift income include billing more in 2024 or delaying to 2025 for your S Corp., LLC or partnership, exercising stock options, and selling ESPP shares.
+Businesses can buy vehicles and other capital assets for bonus depreciation write-offs in 2024.

-• Capital gains – You probably do not want to accelerate capital gains, as those should still be taxed at a lower rate in future years.
-But you can utilize tax-loss harvesting to shelter gains already realized for 2023 by identifying any losses and realizing them in 2023.
+• Capital gains – You probably do not want to accelerate capital gains, as they may be taxed lower rates in future years.
+You can utilize tax-loss harvesting to shelter gains already realized for 2024 by identifying any losses and realizing them in 2024.
 If you want to buy back these securities, watch out for the wash-sale rules.
+And be sure not to use assets with a loss for charitable donations or buy new funds just before dividend distributions!

-On to other considerations – first, SALT deductions
+On to other considerations

-The limit on state and local taxes, or SALT, has not increased, but, a number of states have created pass-through entity elections so that the S Corp., LLC or partnership pays the tax and deducts it against the income of the shareholder/member/partner.
+As we noted before, several states have created pass-through entity elections so that the S Corp., LLC or partnership pays the tax and deducts it against the income of the shareholder/member/partner.
 This way, their net federal taxable income is reduced, and they get a credit for the payment on their personal tax returns.

 Check the details: